 Books for Topics - books recommendations for Year 6 transition

-This process starts a whole year before the children actually leave when families attend open houses.
+This process starts a whole year before the children actually leave when families attend open days.
 It is vital to make every effort to visit these schools to see for yourself which one best meets the needs and talents of your child.
-We positively encourage families in Year 5 to visit all the schools too – and to take your child.
+We positively encourage families starting in Year 5 to visit all the schools too – and to take your child.
 Since COVID, many schools have posted virtual tours and interviews so you and your child can work from the comforts of your home to take a look.

 How does the process work

 Broadly speaking, visits to schools take place in September to early October, applications must be made by 31 October and results are announced the following March.

 The Pan London eAdmissions System has been created by the London Local Authorites to provide a website where parents can easily find details about the schools maintained by the 33 London Local Authorities and Surrey County Council, and complete an application online.

 We suggest reaching out to parents who have gone through the process as well as conducting your own research.
 Each child is different and the school should be able to offer support to your child to succeed and set themselves up for success.

 To start, you can reasearch the state secondary school website pages from RBKC, and surrounding Boroughs (Hammersmith and Fulham, Wandsworth and Westminster).
 Each school will have different admission criteria, may specialise in certain areas (e.g., science, art, music) and be single or co-ed.
 Church-based schools will require supplementary information / forms with potentially different deadlines.

 You can also see the secondary school offers in the local boroughs here:

 For those interested in going the independent route, you can find out more information at Independent School Council.